 Enter your name and email in the form below and download the free template now!

-Application of the Sharpe Ratio
+Application of the Sharpe Index

 For example, assume that a hedge fund manager has a portfolio of stocks with a ratio of 1.70.
 The fund manager decides to add some commodities to diversify and modify the composition to 80/20, stocks/commodities, which pushes the Sharpe ratio up to 1.90.

 While the portfolio adjustment might increase the overall level of risk, it pushes the ratio up, thus indicating a more favorable risk/reward situation.
-If the portfolio change causes the ration to go down, then the portfolio addition, while potentially offering attractive returns, would be evaluated by many financial analysts as carrying an unacceptable level of risk, and the portfolio change would not be made.
+If the portfolio change causes the ratio to go down, then the portfolio addition, while potentially offering attractive returns, would be evaluated by many financial analysts as carrying an unacceptable level of risk, and the portfolio change would not be made.

-Example of the Sharpe Ratio
+Example of the Sharpe Index

 Consider two fund managers, A and B. Manager A has a portfolio return of 20% while B has a return of 30%.
 S&P 500 performance is 10%.
 Although it looks like B performs better in terms of return, when we look at the Sharpe Ratio, it turns out that A has a ratio of 2 while B’s ratio is only 0.5.